 In May 2017, in partnership with dancer/choreographer Marcel Gbeffa’s Centre Chorégraphique Multicorps and funded by the Embassy of the United States in Benin, ANIKAYA conducted the first fully-implemented series of Run Like a Girl workshops.

 We conducted three weeks of activities: one week of training and development for two dancers from Marcel’s Compagnie Multicorps, Christy and Orphée, who, with Marcel and Wendy, became the Run Like a Girl teaching team.
 The week consisted of movement work, discussion and research.
-The following week, the team led a five-day in Cotonou and a four-day workshop in Parakou with dancers and actors, each culminating in a showing for the public.
+The following week, the team led a five-day workshop in Cotonou followed by a four-day workshop in Parakou with dancers and actors, each culminating in a showing for the public.

 This process was a demonstration of the power of embodied knowledge, deconstructing patterns of movement and of mind and building new ones.
 The changes evident in just four to five days of work together are evidence that dance works.